cu-mkp/sandbox/docs/verdigris-assignment.md

 ## "Harvesting" (or Preparing) the Verdigris for Painting - DO NOT DO THIS AT HOME

+**CAUTION: Verdigris is toxic.<br>
-**Verdigris is toxic.
-Do not carry out these instructions at home, only in a laboratory or approved studio setting.**
+Do not carry out these instructions at home, only in a laboratory or approved studio setting.<br>
+Ensure the setting you are working in is equipped to prevent harmful ingestion to you or others as well as to prevent harmful release to the environment.**

 The longer you keep the jar closed, the more verdigris &quot;growth&quot; you will have.
 After a few weeks, you should have enough to yield a good amount with which to paint.